canton7/RestEase/README.md

 Cancelling Requests
 -------------------

-If you want to be able to cancel a request, pass a `CancellationToken` as one of the method paramters.
+If you want to be able to cancel a request, pass a `CancellationToken` as one of the method parameters.

 ```csharp
 public interface ISomeApi